spenalozacortes/freecodecamp-projects/README.md

 # freeCodeCamp Projects
-Projects and challenges I've completed from the freeCodeCamp curriculum.
+Projects I've completed from the freeCodeCamp curriculum.